 - keeping accurate and up-to-date records of the environmental management charge

-- submitting the logbooks to the Marine Park Authority by the due date, even where there is no activity
+- submitting the logbooks to the Authority by the due date, even when there is no activity

-- remitting all payments quarterly to the Marine Park Authority by the due date
+- remitting all payments quarterly to the Authority by the due date

 - accurately advertising the environmental management charge

-Regardless of private business arrangements you may make, you are reminded that as the permittee you have the responsibility to ensure compliance with the conditions of your permit and to ensure the full and timely lodgement of all environmental management charge returns and payments.
+Regardless of private business arrangements you may make, as the permit holder it is your responsibility to ensure compliance with the legislative requirements of your permit and to ensure the full and timely lodgement of all environmental management charge returns and payments.

 NOTE: You are not required to pay GST on any environmental management charge collected.